carnotweat/remoteflake/README.md

 	- independent of env, command line inputs , flags
   - self contained
 	- independent of network

+- So if flake doesn't get env-var from env or command flags, where does it get flake inputs from?
+  - flake inputs
+  - imported config
+  -
+- Why
+- we want to fetch, catch and eval out refs ( objects when stored) , from specific git branch
+es and revisions irrespective of our env, network, states, flags.
+So that we can be detrministic
+in telling our peer, about the reproducible and consistent build , we are going to deploy in his
+machine
 - what
   - a very minimal flake build of nixos
-- why flake
-  - just like emacs , I d rather rely on a set of macros in a file than checkout,registry, tarball
-- why this way
   - flake is like makefile
   - configuration.nix is like ~/.config
 - why not take every overlay to ~/.config
   - I am not in to too many files for sysops, even if the situtation arisres
   , I d go with too manybranches.
 - todo
-  - cachix
+  - overlay
-  - nickel
+	- nur
-  - tweak ipv6, dns config for nar.zx
-  - nixops for nix-infra
+	- devshell
 - what is not there
   - home manager
   - darwin